In Conversation With Abi Dare

 Can you share a few of your favourite products from our collection that align with the soft minimalist aesthetic?
 How would you style them in a home?

+I love products that add texture or that act as statement pieces within a minimalist space.
+Lounge chairs such as Audo Copenhagen’s ‘Ingeborg’ chair and &Tradition’s ‘Little Petra’ chair, which are featured in homes in the book, do both, as they combine beautifully soft upholstery with gorgeous curves.
+They’re also incredibly comfortable!
 You also have a wonderful selection of lighting, which as I mentioned before is a vital part of soft minimalist decor.
 I like seeing sculptural pendants such as New Works’ ‘Tense’ light or HAY’s ‘Bubble’ pendants used as focal points over sitting areas, beds or dining tables, with a variety of cosy floor and table lamps dotted at different heights around the space.
 Portable lamps can be particularly useful, as you can place them wherever you want without having to worry about trailing cables or whether there’s a plug socket nearby.

 How do you recommend incorporating products from our website to achieve the look and feel described in your book?
 Are there particular pieces that you consider must-haves?

 In a minimalist interior, nothing is there just for the sake of it, so it’s important to look out for pieces that are beautiful, timeless and functional.
 Mid-century Scandinavian designers tended to achieve this balance brilliantly, and there are plenty of classics from the 30s, 40s, 50s and 60s that look just as good today as when they were first launched.
 Arne Jacobsen’s ‘Egg’ chair, Louis Poulsen’s ‘PH5’ light and the iconic ‘Wishbone’ chair, designed by Hans J. Wegner for Carl Hansen & Søn, are all excellent examples and they’re incredibly versatile to boot – the ‘Wishbone’ chair, for instance, appears in four very different ways in four very different homes in the book.
+That said, individuality is key to my take on soft minimalist décor, so there aren’t really any ‘must-haves’.
+Instead, it’s about selecting pieces that suit you, your style and your needs.
+Give yourself permission to invest in design that you know you’ll love for decades to come, rather than trying to conform with fleeting trends, and you can’t go far wrong.

 Images by Benjamin Edwards © Ryland Peters & Small, taken from The Soft Minimalist Home by Abi Dare (Ryland Peters & Small, £35)